 A certificate is required to confirm the timber construction of every new roof erected in accordance with the engineer’s design.

 Did you know that it is standard practice for banks to insist on a roof certificate when bonding new and existing properties to ensure the roof is structurally sound?
 The problem is there are a lack of inspectors and engineers with the necessary expertise in roof structures across the country.

-As we explained in an interview with HomeTimes in November 2017, sellers often paint their homes before putting them on the market to cover the cracks and damp; builders bully clients into accepting shoddy workmanship and estate agents normally don’t tell potential buyers about all the defects.
+As we explained in an interview, that sellers often paint their homes before putting them on the market to cover the cracks and damp; builders bully clients into accepting shoddy workmanship and estate agents normally don’t tell potential buyers about all the defects.

 Addressing these issues is at the core of what we do.
-To date, Gauteng Property Inspections is the only South African property inspection company to boast two certified roof inspectors - Albert van Wyk (ITC-SA Membership nr 0279), and Marisia Robus (ITC-SA Membership nr 0310) - with the Institute for Timber Construction South Africa (ITC-SA).
+To date, Gauteng Property Inspections is the only South African property inspection company to boast a certified roof inspector – Marisia Robus (ITC-SA Membership nr 0310) – with the Institute for Timber Construction South Africa (ITC-SA).